Burnham-on-Sea: Lifeboats and BARB

 There have been many shipwrecks on the Gore Sands.
-The first lifeboat was sent to Burnham by the Bridgwater Corporation in 1836, and a replacement boat in 1847.
+The first lifeboat was sent to Burnham by Bridgwater Corporation in 1836, and a replacement boat in 1847.

 The first Royal National Lifeboat was funded by the town of Cheltenham, and arrived in 1866.
 The lifeboat was removed in 1930 because of the difficulty in getting a full crew, and because the launching arrangements were not suitable for a powered boat.
 The current Burnham-on-Sea Lifeboat Station is the base for Royal National Lifeboat Institution (RNLI) search and rescue operations.
 The present station was opened in 2003.
 It operates two inshore lifeboats (ILBs), a B Class rigid-hulled boat and an inflatable D Class.

 The Burnham-on-Sea Area Rescue Boat now known as BARB Search & Rescue was set up in 1992 to fund and operate rescue craft in the Bridgwater Bay area.
 BARB's boat house on the sea front was built in 1994 by the Challenge Anneka TV show.
 In 2002, Lelaina Hall, a five-year-old girl from Worcester, died on the mud flats before help could reach her.
 The outcry over her death prompted a Western Daily Press campaign to fund an inshore hovercraft.

 BARB currently operates the Spirit of Lelaina alongside her sister hovercraft the Light of Elizabeth, which is named after Lelaina's sister.